giacomolamberti90/CS229_project/README.md

           6. eval_only.py         -> perform evaluation (no training)

-          7. eval_custom_input.py -> read an interactive caption and pull put the top 10 related images (need the raw pictures to work!)
+          7. eval_custom_input.py -> read an interactive caption and pull out the top 10 related images (need the raw pictures to work!)

   - results: directory containing text files with a summary of the various results.